 Historically, neighborhoods adjacent to downtowns and main streets developed a broad range of housing types to fulfill the needs of a diverse population seeking housing near areas of employment and activity.
 Over time, zoning has restricted housing choice, especially for townhouse, duplex, tri-plex, and other small multi-family buildings that are compatible with their neighborhood context.
 These forms of housing provide variety in price and formats that are more attractive to seniors and young adults.
 To address this issue, permit, at a minimum, townhouse, duplex, and multi-family units within 500 feet of downtowns and main streets.
-To further address the issue, larger areas of the municipality should permit missing middle housing.
+To further address the issue, larger areas of the municipality should permit "missing middle" building types like townhouse, duplex, triplex and small multi-family buildings.